SHI students

 Attendance Policy

 Participants must be fully involved in the program and should be present for all program activities.
-Students are required to arrive on designated arrival dates and remain until the end of the program.
-All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience both inside and outside of the classroom.
+Students are required to arrive on designated arrival dates and times and remain until the end of the program.
+All activities, including co-curricular programming, are designed to provide participants with a well-rounded experience inside and outside of the classroom.
 Participants should only miss scheduled activities for health reasons, religious observances, or family emergencies.
+Due to the immersive nature of SHI, concurrent enrollment in other programs is not possible.

 The Humanities Thrive at Stanford